bartdeboer/cobrahooks/README.md

 A more versatile hooks layer for [Cobra](https://github.com/spf13/cobra).
 It allows to register multiple hooks for cobra commands.
 Also ensures persistent hooks are persistently executed.

-Please note that this package makes use of Cobra's (Persistent)(Pre/Post)RunE Command fields.
-Defining your own hooks using these fields will interfere with any hooks registered through this package.

 ```go
 parentCmd := &Command{
     &cobra.Command{